-2018 Audi A5
+2018 Audi A5 Review, Ratings, Specs, Prices, and Photos

 Sportier variants called S5 (in all body styles) and RS 5 (offered only as a coupe) are available as well, but we review them separately.

 The A5 has one engine.
 It is a turbocharged 252-horsepower 2.0-liter inline-4 mated to either a 7-speed dual-clutch transmission or a 6-speed manual (the latter only in coupes).
-The A5 doesn’t want for power, with a 0-60 mph time under six seconds, and it cruises in relaxed comfort.
+The A5 doesn’t want for power, with a 0-60 mph time in less than six seconds, and it cruises in relaxed comfort.
 Fuel economy is good, too, at 27 mpg combined.

 The engine has moved farther back in the chassis and the car has cut a bit of weight, helping to improve handling.
 It’s a sportier car this time around, but the S5 and RS 5 are for those who want a true grand tourer (in the case of the S5) or even a track car (the RS 5).
 Even at the A5 level, though, a Drive Select system lets drivers harden or soften the edges.